andyl/vagrant_base/README.md

 - moving a VM from your desktop to the datacenter
 - pair-programming from your desktop VM across the firewall

-When you find issues with VM configurations, port settings, network configuration, etc. please file an issue in our [Issue Tracker][vvt].
+Please post issue to our [Issue Tracker][vvt].

 ## Appendix A: Working with Docker

 We like Docker for service deployment, and are building at suite of reusable docker services at [Casmacc.io][csm].

-To do a quick test on a Docker machine:
+Do a quick test on a Docker machine:

     TERMINAL1> docker run -p 3060:80 casmacc/html_helloworld
     TERMINAL2> docker run -p 3061:80 casmacc/sinatra_helloworld